 Automobiles and Other Vehicles

 The university parking rules and regulations are in effect during the summer as well as the regular school year.
 All student vehicles must remain parked at the student's dorm from 8 a.m. until 5 p.m.
 Monday through Friday unless the student is leaving campus.
-Parking at the bookstore and pantry is limited to customers of those businesses and must never be used for visits to McClurg.
+Parking at the bookstore is limited to customers of those businesses and must never be used for visits to McClurg.
 New students must register their vehicles as soon as possible after arriving on campus.
-Parking in a handicap space requires a handicap sticker from your home state or a permit issued by the Sewanee Police.
+Parking in a handicap space requires a handicap sticker from the student's home state or a permit issued by the Sewanee Police.
 Parking is limited to white-lined spaces.
-All other parking, including along the roadside and on the grass will be ticketed.
+All other parking, including along the roadside and on the grass, will be ticketed.

 Pets are not allowed in the dormitories or academic buildings at any time.

-Students are expected to attend class regularly.
-Unless otherwise indicated by the instructor, unexcused absences in a course will be limited to the number of semester-hours of credit granted for completion of the course.
 Unless stated otherwise in the description of the course, classes will meet for five 75-minute periods Monday through Friday, and give four semester-hours credit.
 Laboratory sessions for science courses are held twice weekly.

 Travel to Sewanee